 Our Mobility Info Point at DutchCulture is assessing the effects of the US travel ban on cultural exchange and cooperation

-Per U.S. Presidential Executive Order signed on January 27, 2017, visa issuance to citizens of the countries of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen has been suspended effective immediately until further notification.
+Per U.S. Presidential Executive Order signed on March 6, 2017, visa issuance to citizens of the countries of Iran, Libya, Somalia, Sudan, Syria and Yemen has been suspended effective immediately until further notification.

 - Are you a touring musician who is stranded in The Netherlands as a result of the travel ban?

 - Are you an artist from one of these countries working in The Netherlands and does your work in the US stall because of your (double) passport?

 - Are you working with an artist in exile who legally resides in the US, who can’t leave the country without guarantee of returning?

 Your questions and experiences like the examples above resulting from the travel ban are important for us to chart and address the consequences for artists and cultural professionals.
 You can share these with Infopoint@dutchculture.nl